Administrative competition law enforcement

 It is the CCPC’s role to enforce Irish and EU competition law by investigating suspected breaches of these prohibitions.

-Part 4A of the Competition Act (as inserted by the Communications Regulation (Amendment) Act 2007 and amended by the Competition and Consumer Protection Act 2014) gives the Commission for Communications Regulation (ComReg) a limited power to enforce sections 4 and 5 of the Competition Act and Articles 101 and 102 of the TFEU in the field of electronic communications networks, services and associated facilities.
+Part 4A of the Competition Act (as inserted by the Communications Regulation (Amendment) Act 2007 and amended by the Competition and Consumer Protection Act 2014) gives the Commission for Communications Regulation (ComReg) powers to enforce sections 4 and 5 of the Competition Act and Articles 101 and 102 of the TFEU in the field of electronic communications networks, services and associated facilities.

 What are the penalties for breaching competition law?

-In Ireland, businesses or individuals that breach competition law may be subject to civil or criminal sanctions.
+In Ireland, businesses or individuals that breach competition law may be subject to criminal, administrative or civil sanctions.

 The most serious types of anti-competitive conduct are often referred to as ‘hardcore’ breaches of competition law.
 The following are examples of hardcore breaches of competition law and are subject to the most severe criminal sanctions:

-- Agreeing with competitors to limit production/supply by controlling the quantity of goods or services to be supplied in a given market
+- agreeing with competitors to limit production or supply by controlling the quantity of goods or services to be supplied in a given market

-In the case of these hardcore breaches of competition law, the criminal fines and prison sentences are as follows:
+In the case of these hardcore breaches of competition law

 In accordance with amendments introduced by the Competition (Amendment) Act 2012 (2012 Act), an individual convicted of certain competition offences is not eligible for probation.
 In addition, a business or individual convicted of competition offences may potentially be ordered to pay the costs incurred by the CCPC in relation to the investigation, detection and prosecution of the offence.

-In accordance with a further amendment made by the 2012 Act, a court has a discretionary power to disqualify a person from acting as a company director where the person has been found to have breached section 4 or 5 of the Competition Act or Article 101 or 102 of the TFEU.
-It should be noted that firms convicted of a criminal offence under competition law may also be excluded from participating in future public procurement competitions.
+A further amendment made by the 2012 Act, gave the courts a discretionary power to disqualify a person from acting as a company director where the person has been found to have breached section 4 or 5 of the Competition Act, or Article 101 or 102 of the TFEU.
+Firms convicted of a criminal offence under competition law may also be excluded from participating in future public procurement competitions.

 What are the legislative provisions relating to mergers and acquisitions?